IdentifiantMot de passe

 The QCustom3DVolume::alphaMultiplier is a general multiplier that is applied to the alpha value of each voxel of the volume.
 It makes it possible to add uniform transparency to the already somewhat transparent portions of the volume to reveal internal opaque details.
 This multiplier doesn't affect colors that are fully opaque, unless the QCustom3DVolume::preserveOpacity property is set to false.

-An alternative way to adjust the transparency of the volume is adjust the alpha values of the voxels directly.
+An alternative way to adjust the transparency of the volume is to adjust the alpha values of the voxels directly.
 For eight bit indexed textures, this is done simply by modifying and resetting the color table:

 Sélectionnez